lquach01/weather-app/README.md

 An accurate Weather App that pulls data from OpenMateo's weather API (can be found here: (https://open-meteo.com)).
 Weather information is for Vancouver, BC and times are in PST.

+The weather icon adjusts based on the current weather conditions to provide a visual representation of the weather.

 Information displayed in weather app includes:
 - Current temperature (in °C)
 - Apparent temperature (in °C)